mettafive/applied-spiral-dynamics/README.md

 ```

 **How it works:**
 You chat naturally.
 The system extracts discrete beliefs.
 You see them visualized.
 Over time, you notice patterns - beliefs that contradict, beliefs that limit, beliefs you inherited but never chose.
-The AI guides you gently: "What's this costing you?"
-Seeing clearly is the first step to letting go.
+The AI guides you gently to unlearn and become lighter.

 ---